 Cannibal Holocaust is one of those funny movies that you’ll probably only watch a couple of times in your life.
-It’s a disturbingly dark film that follows a group of filmmakers that end up on the wrong side of a plate whilst visiting Amazon Rainforest.
-The seductive title certainly makes the movie sound like it involves some sort of spreading plague, but it’s actually a long winded and slow-paced film that spend most of its time with Harold Monroe, an anthropologist looking to rescue the three missing filmmakers. (spoilers alert) They were eaten by an angry tribe after they burnt down one of their villages.
+It’s a disturbingly dark film that follows a group of filmmakers that end up on the wrong side of a plate, whilst visiting the Amazon Rainforest.
+The seductive title certainly makes the movie sound like it involves some sort of spreading plague, but it’s actually a long winded and slow-paced film that spend most of its time with Harold Monroe, an anthropologist looking to rescue the three missing filmmakers. (spoilers alert) As it turns out, the group were eaten by an angry tribe, because the filmmakers had burnt down one of their villages.
 The films only saving grace is the ghastly gore special effects and the huge amount of nudity.
-Actress Francesca Ciardi spends a lot of screen time nude, and even the male cast members “get their nature on” as they bare all for the camera.
+Actress Francesca Ciardi spends a lot of screen time naked, and even the male cast members “get their nature on” as they bare all for the camera.
 The nudity doesn’t improve the film, but against the disturbing violence and scenes of cannibalism, the nudity is the only thing uplifting the film.
-If you’re watching Cannibal Holocaust just to see people brutally murdered and eaten, it’s probably time to visit a psychiatrist, but if you’re watching it for brief peek at some naughty bits… yep…that’s O.K.
+If you’re watching Cannibal Holocaust just to see people brutally murdered and eaten, it’s probably time to visit a psychiatrist!
+However, if you’re watching it for brief peek at some naughty bits… yep…that’s O.K.

 American Psycho (2000)